Checkboxes allow users to select or unselect a given option.

-Checkboxes present a list of multiple options to a user, who may select all or none.
-If you require more than 7 options, consider using a Select field instead.
+Checkboxes should be used when displaying less than 7 options.
+If you require more than 7 options, consider using a select field instead.

-If the checkbox selection is required, you must pass the required prop.
-This will prevent any Form submission until all of the options are selected.
-This is useful when a user must select all boxes to progress further in the application, like when accepting Terms & Conditions.
+This is useful when a user must select an option to progress further in the application, like when accepting Terms & Conditions.